Highclere Castle

-Highclere Castle /ˈhaɪklɪər/ is a Grade I listed country house built in 1679 and largely renovated in the 1840s, with a park designed by Capability Brown in the 18th century.
+Highclere Castle /ˈhaɪklɪər/ is a Grade I listed country house built in 1679 and largely renovated during the 1840s, with a park designed by Capability Brown in the 18th century.
 The 5000 acre estate is in Highclere in Hampshire, England, about 5 mi south of Newbury, Berkshire, and 9+1/2 mi north of Andover, Hampshire.
+The 19th-century renovation is in a Jacobethan and Italianate style produced by architect Charles Barry.
 It is the country seat of the Earls of Carnarvon, a branch of the Anglo-Welsh Herbert family.

-Highclere Castle has been used as a filming location for several films and television series, including 1990s comedy series Jeeves and Wooster, and achieved international fame as the main location for the ITV historical drama series Downton Abbey (2010–15) and the 2019 and 2022 films based on it.
+Highclere Castle has been used as a filming location for several films and television series, including the 1990s comedy series Jeeves and Wooster.
+It achieved international fame as the main location for the ITV historical drama series Downton Abbey (2010–15) and the 2019, 2022 and 2025 films based on it.

 The house, Egyptian exhibition, and gardens are open to the public for self-guided tours during the summer months and at other times during the rest of the year, such as Christmas and Easter.
 The house also holds ticketed events, such as the Battle Proms picnic concert, and special guided tours throughout the year.

 History

 Early years

-The first written records about the estate are dated 749 when an Anglo-Saxon king granted the estate to the Bishops of Winchester.
+The first written records about the estate are dated 749, when an Anglo-Saxon king granted the estate to the Bishops of Winchester.
 The original site was also recorded in the Domesday Book of 1086.
 In the late 14th century William of Wykeham, Bishop of Winchester, built a medieval palace (bishop's residence) and gardens in the park.
 An itinerary of King Edward II lists him as spending 2 September 1320 with Rigaud of Assier, the Bishop of Winchester, at Bishop's Clere, alias Highclere.
 The same tour has him on 31 August 1320 at Sandleford Priory, where he apparently stayed for the night, and on 29 and 30 August he was at Crookham, Berkshire.
 In 1551 during the English Reformation King Edward VI confiscated the property from the Church of England.